-Plantar Fasciitis is often described as the feeling of a stone bruise underneath the heel and usually causes pain when the foot hits the floor in a morning and after being on the feet for long periods.
+Plantar Fasciitis is often described as the feeling of a stone bruise underneath the heel and usually causes pain when the foot hits the floor in a morning and after the patient has been on their feet for long periods.

-Tight calf muscles, flat feet, an increase in body weight, soft shoes, poor foot function, are just some of the common issues.
+Tight calf muscles, flat feet, an increase in body weight, soft shoes, poor foot function, a sudden increase in sporting activity or a return to sport, are just some of the common issues.

-One of the most common ways to strain the fascia is to suddenly expose the foot to too an increased workload:
+One of the most common ways to strain the fascia is to suddenly expose the foot to an increased workload.
+For example

 …“I was training for an event and started running a lot more, and then my heel got sore”